MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/cloud-powered-search-overview.md

 Product discoverability is the easiest and quickest way for customers to be able to find products by browsing categories, searching, and filtering.
 Retailers consider product discovery a primary tool for customer interaction across all retail channels.

 Customers are used to the near-instantaneous response times of web search engines, sophisticated e-Commerce websites, social apps, as-you-type search suggestion, faceted navigation, and highlighting.
-If customers cannot find the right product quickly enough, they do not hesitate to move over to an e-Commerce store that will them find what they need quickly.
+If customers cannot find the right product fast enough, they will not hesitate to move over to an e-Commerce store that helps them quickly find what they are looking for.

 The cloud-powered product discoverability in Commerce helps retailers continue to grow their share of consumer retention and conversion rates across all channels including both e-Commerce & point of sale.